CloudLabs-MOC/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

       ![](./Images/p2t1p12.png)

-1. On the dashboard, on the top menu you can see **Trial activated: 59 days left**.
+1. On the dashboard, in the top menu, you can see **Trial activated: 59 days left**.

       ![](./Images/new/2.png)